-We recommend updating the EEZ Fees Regulations charge out rates as set out in Tables 1 and 4.
+We recommend updating the EEZ Fees Regulations charge-out rates as set out in Tables 1 and 4.

 These proposals will allow the EPA to charge-out its consenting and monitoring functions at rates that closely reflect the costs it incurs in providing them.
-The two years of rate increases in line with forecast salary increases will allow charge-out rates to closely reflect costs for longer.
+The three years of rate increases in line with forecast salary increases will allow charge-out rates to closely reflect costs for longer.
 This will allow the EPA to:

-- meet the requirements in the EEZ Act to take all reasonable steps to recover as much of the direct and indirect costs incurred in performing its functions and providing services that are not provided for by Crown funding - deliver the EEZ cost recovery policy intentions determined by Cabinet in 2012 - avoid using Crown funding for services that are for private benefit and should be costrecovered - continue to provide functions and services at a level of quality which support its regulatory objectives.
+- meet the requirements in the EEZ Act to take all reasonable steps to recover as much of the direct and indirect costs incurred in performing its functions and providing services that are not provided for by Crown funding - deliver the EEZ cost recovery policy intentions determined by Cabinet in 2012 - avoid using Crown funding for services that are for private benefit and should be costrecovered.